 One critical step students should take each semester is organizing their assignments.
 The Semester Plan Template provides students one pathway to organize their course requirements for a given term.

 This 2-page document provides an overview of academic writing and best practices.
+The PowerPoint slides from our Fall 2024 event is available here.

 These two handouts identify common English grammar errors and when to use the indefinite or definite article: